Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Supplemenatary Material

-To evaluate the super-resolution of a given light spot array, it is reasonable to adopt a super-resolution criterion calculated using an appropriate selection of the light propagation conditions under which the spot-array pattern was generated.
-As hologram optimisation is performed by applying the FFT, specifically through Fraunh\"{o}fer diffraction calculation, the super-resolution criterion for numerically generated light-spot patterns can be assessed using the scalar diffraction formula.
-Figure~\ref{Fig3s}\textbf{\textsf{c}} suggests that the FOI-cost method can potentially produce super-resolution light spot arrays based on the super-resolution criterion (solid green line) calculated using the scalar diffraction formula.
+To evaluate the super-resolution of a given light spot array, it is reasonable to calculate a criterion with an appropriate selection of the light propagation conditions under which the spot-array pattern was generated.
+As hologram design is performed by applying the FFT, specifically through Fraunh\"{o}fer diffraction calculation, the super-resolution criterion for numerically generated light-spot patterns can be assessed using the scalar diffraction formula.
+On the other hand, the super-resolution for an experimentally observed pattern cannot be determined from the criterion based on the scalar diffraction formula, because the approximate condition of the formula is not satisfied at a NA = 0.75.
+As discussed in the main text, the VP ratio of the experimentally observed patterns exceeds the super-resolution criterion based on the vector Debye formula, indicating that super-resolution patterns were obtained using the FOI-cost method.

-However, the approximate condition of the scalar diffraction formula is not satisfied at a NA = 0.75, and the super-resolution cannot be determined from this numerical simulation.
-This provides insights into estimating the potential effectiveness of the method.
-As discussed in the main text, the VP ratio of the experimentally generated patterns exceeds the super-resolution criterion based on the vector Debye formula, indicating that super-resolution patterns were obtained using the FOI-cost method.
+Nevertheless, the super-resolution criterion based on the scalar diffraction formula is expected to provide insights into estimating the potential effectiveness of the method.
+Figure~\ref{Fig3s}(c) suggests that the FOI-cost method can potentially produce super-resolution light-spot arrays based on the super-resolution criterion (solid green line) calculated using the scalar diffraction formula.